 Challenge #1: Improving Officer Safety

-How many numerous lives could be saved if officers had access to critical information, such as their initiated contact had a history of violence, or felony warrants out for their arrest?
+How many lives could be saved if officers had access to critical information, such as their initiated contact had a history of violence, or felony warrants out for their arrest?
 How many firefighters have been injured because they didn’t know the layout of the burning building as they stepped inside?
 Being prepped with these types of details enables public safety personnel to take precautions that could save lives, including their own.

 How mobility can help…